beckettkev/Goldfish/README.md

         ]
   };

-  Goldfish.Create(options);
+  // this function loads Goldfish with the options you have specified Goldfish.Create(options);

-  // this is enough to get Goldfish up and running, but you may want to add some custom fields to the layout...
+  // If you want to add some custom fields to the layout, you can do that straight after calling the create function Goldfish.RegisterLayouts(
-  Goldfish.RegisterLayouts(
     [
       {